 5. If the UE is in CM-IDLE state, the AMF initiates a network triggered Service Request procedure as defined in clause 4.2.3.4 to establish a signaling connection with the UE.

 6. The AMF selects an LMF based on NRF query or configuration in AMF and invokes the Nlmf_Location_DetermineLocation service operation towards the LMF to request the current location of the UE.
-The service operation includes a LCS Correlation identifier, the serving cell identity and the client type and may include the required QoS and Supported GAD shapes.
+The service operation includes a LCS Correlation identifier, the serving cell identity and the client type and may include an indication if UE supports LPP or not, the required QoS and Supported GAD shapes.
 If any of the procedures in clause 4.13.5.4 or 4.13.5.5 are used the service operation includes the AMF identity.

 7. The LMF performs one or more of the positioning procedures described in clause 4.13.5.4, 4.13.5.5 and 4.13.5.6.